sugarlabs/musicblocks/sounds/samples/README.md

 useful.

-* Add you new sample name to the list of string that need translation in `js/utils/musicutils.js`
+* Add your new sample name to the list of string that need translation in `js/utils/musicutils.js`

    ```